Heal The Hurt Become A Debit Donor

-Support services include school based prevention programmes.
-Through grief support groups, continuous support to parents, support for rape victims and restorative practices taught to educators children will be reached both at home and at school.
+Through school based prevention programmes, grief support groups, continuous support to parents, support for rape victims and restorative practices taught to educators children were reached at home and at school.

 Our Afterschool programmes (based at our satellite offices in Heidedal & Mangaung) provide a safe space for children to do homework, enjoy recreational activities and also be taught some essential life skills.
 The Afterschool programmes are manned by previously unemployed community members trained to become skilled Child and Youth Care Workers.

 Thuthuzela, the Xhoza for comfort, is exactly what this centre stands for.

 Victims of sexual abuse, rape & physical abuse are given back their dignity and hope at the Thuthuzela Care Centre.

 The Thuthuzela Care Centre is located at the National District Hospital in Bloemfontein where a doctor conducts a medical examination, the victim’s statement is taken by the investigating officer on call at the centre and the victim receives further medical treatment.

 This process, together with trauma debriefing and counselling by the social worker on site, in a safe comforting environment allows victims to become survivors.